Potamon fluviatile: Ecology

 Potamon fluviatile has a generalist diet, feeding on vegetable debris, scraping algae from surfaces, or preying on frogs, tadpoles, and various invertebrates, such as insect larvae, snails or worms.
-No predator seems to specialise on P. fluviatile, but a number of animals take it opportunistically, including rats, foxes, weasels, birds of prey and jays.
+No predator seems to specialise on P. fluviatile, but a number of animals take it opportunistically, including rats, foxes, weasels, wild pigs, otters, birds of prey and jays.
 The most significant predator may be mankind, with individual prospectors able to catch 3,000 to 10,000 in one season.

 Adults occupy burrows, while smaller individuals shelter under stones.
 The entrances to the burrows may be more than 5 m from the stream's edge and are always above water level.
 The burrows may be more than 80 cm long, and probably serve to protect the crabs from extreme cold.

 Potamon fluviatile is an aggressive species, mostly attacking with the larger right claw, since 90% of individuals are right-handed.

 In the Tosco-Emilian Apennines, P. fluviatile is only found south of the watershed, in contrast with the crayfish Austropotamobius pallipes, which occurs on both sides on the mountains.
 Although their ranges overlap, the two species do not inhabit the same water courses, apparently because the crab outcompetes the crayfish, which is therefore forced to live in less favourable locations where the crab cannot survive.
 Non-indigenous crayfish may pose a greater threat to P. fluviatile than native crayfish, although the greatest threats remain pollution, overfishing and the draining of wetlands.